-Pure Air candles are made with Odor Control Technology that eliminates unpleasant odors by counteracting them while delivering pleasant fragrances in their place.
+Pure Air Soy Candles are made with Odor Control Technology that eliminates unpleasant odors by counteracting them while delivering pleasant fragrances in their place.
 Pure Air candles are effective on even the strongest household odors including kitchen, pet, and cigarette smoke.

 Pure Air candles are environmentally friendly, containing no harsh chemicals or VOC’s.

 Apparently there are two different labels.
 The one above is available for purchase from the website, however this is the one I received for review purposes.

 The first thing I noticed about this candle was something odd: the label had a photo of a man on it, holding one finger in the air.
 I don’t know about you, but I’ve never seen a candle label before with a person on it.
 But, then again, I’ve usually bought the elegant, relaxation type candle, versus a utility candle, which is the category into which I would put this candle.
 I am accustomed to seeing images of flowers or some other elegant design on my candle labels, I suppose.
 There seems to be an implication that we’d know this gentleman pictured, otherwise why would it be important to put his image on the candle?
 It turns out this man’s image is part of the Oreck brand, I discovered via a Google search, as the photo is of Mr. Oreck, the founder of the company most known for its vacuums.
 In an age of DVRs where some people like me have hardly seen a single commercial in over seven years, however, it is probably a false assumption that I would recognize Mr. Oreck on my candle label.